Pownoll Pellew, 2nd Viscount Exmouth

 Captain Pownoll Bastard Pellew, 2nd Viscount Exmouth (1 July 1786 – 3 December 1833) was a Royal Navy officer and politician who represented Launceston in the House of Commons of the United Kingdom from 1812 to 1830.

 Life

 He was the eldest son of Edward Pellew, 1st Viscount Exmouth, and his wife Susan Pellew (nee Frowde).
+Pownoll's middle name commemorated his godfather, the MP Edmund Bastard.
 Like his father, and his younger brother Fleetwood Pellew, he served in the Royal Navy and attained the rank of Post Captain in 1806.
 He did not achieve great success in the Navy despite the influence of his father.

 Pellew first served as a midshipman in 1798 under his father, Edward Pellew, in the 74-gun ship of the line Impétueux.
 He was described at this time by his father as "clever and quick, but idle and unmanageable."
 This was just after the Spithead and Nore mutinies and the ship's company was still restive.
 A mutiny was put down and the participants were court martialled and hanged at the yard arm or flogged round the fleet in Port Mahon.